Illusions of self-motion: Sea legs, dock rock, or stillness illness

-Circular treadmills
+Treadmills

-Linear treadmills by themselves generally do not induce illusions of self-motion.
-However, subjects report a strong sense of self-rotation from stepping along a circular treadmill in the dark, which can be further enhanced through auditory cues.
+Subjects report a strong sense of self-rotation from stepping along a circular treadmill in the dark, which can be further enhanced through auditory cues.

+After spending more than 10 minutes on a linear treadmill, it is common to experience the visual illusion of moving at a substantially accelerated pace for 2-3 minutes once back on solid ground.